mattdesl/gdx-swiper/README.md

 https://github.com/mattdesl/lwjgl-basics/wiki/LibGDX-Finger-Swipe

 Note that, since writing this, I have been developing a more efficient and more robust line rendering system.
 By using a shader, we only need one triangle strip per line.
+Alternatively, triangles can be used to batch multiple lines.

 The shader also allows us to create the anti-aliasing and stroke based on the line width (so its completely scalable).
 We do this by giving one edge of vertices a texcoord of 1.0, and the other edge a texcoord of -1.0.
 Then, in the fragment shader, we use abs() to ensure that the gradient goes from 0.0
 (outer edges) to 1.0 (center of line).